10 Games 3-6 year olds, with ADHD and Dyslexia, can play!

 Often kids with ADHD/ADD also have dyslexia.
 I wish doctors and researchers would spend more time considering this ADHD/Dyslexia link and researching how it affects kids.

-I am excited to share some of our family’s favorite games with you.
+I am excited to share some of our family’s favorite games.

 These are games that one or possibly all of us really enjoy.